 You may know the Capital One Card Lab from the bank's television ads.
 However, the same technology that lets you customize your own credit card also allows charities the power to build their own affinity programs.
-Seacology uses the Card Lab Connect program to generate donations of up to 2 percent of each purchase made with its Visa card.
+Seacology uses the Card Lab Connect program to generate donations of your rewards which you earn using the card, 2 percent of each purchase at gas stations and major grocery stores and 1 percent on other purchase made with its Visa card.

 The Berkeley-based nonprofit uses those funds to protect endangered species, island habitat, and coral reefs throughout the world.
 Meanwhile, Capital One has used its growth to fund green construction at it Virginia and Texas corporate campuses, earning some of the world's highest accolades for its environmentally-friendly office buildings.

 A recent CardRatings.com survey indicated that as few as 1 in 100 credit card users redeem their rewards points for charitable donations.
 These six cards offer effortless ways to support organizations that live Earth Day's ideals every day, while rewarding lenders who have committed themselves to improving the environment for their employees and customers.

 About the Author